iandrosov/sf-metadata-pkg/README.md

     </types>
 ```
 ### FlexiPages
-This item can represent Lightning App definition (different from actual app build with APpBuilder or code)
+This item can represent Lightning App definition that is different from actual app we build with AppBuilder or with code.

 ```
     <types>